Skip to main content

 The Verdict

 If you are traveling to Galicia and care about where the region's seafood tradition is heading, Yayo Daporta deserves a place on your itinerary.
-This Michelin-starred restaurant in Cambados is the most coherent argument in the Rías Baixas for what modern Galician cooking can be: Atlantic ingredients treated with precision, menus built around coastal harvests and kitchen-garden produce, and a dining room that earns its €€€ price point.
+This Michelin-starred restaurant in Cambados is the most coherent argument in the Rías Baixas for what modern Galician cooking can be: Atlantic ingredients treated with precision, menus built around coastal harvests and kitchen-garden produce, a dining room that earns its €€€ price point.
 Book it before you book anything else in town, because tables are genuinely hard to secure.

-Why Cambados, and Why This Restaurant
+Why Cambados, Why This Restaurant

 Cambados is not a city with a dense restaurant scene.
 It is a small Atlantic town in Pontevedra province, leading known as the heartland of Albariño wine and as a working fishing port.
 Most visitors pass through for a glass of wine and a plate of percebes on the waterfront.
 Yayo Daporta is the reason to stay longer.
-It is the anchor restaurant of this town in the fullest sense: the place that gives Cambados a culinary identity beyond its wine appellation, and the venue that justifies a detour from the tourist trail between Santiago de Compostela and the coast.
+It is the anchor restaurant of this town in the fullest sense: the place that gives Cambados a culinary identity beyond its wine appellation, the venue that justifies a detour from the tourist trail between Santiago de Compostela and the coast.
 For anyone following Spain's wider creative cooking scene, this is where Galicia's version of that story is told most convincingly at the €€€ tier.

 The restaurant occupies a stone building on Rúa Hospital that was originally a royal hospital dating from the 18th century.
 The setting is not incidental.
-It places the restaurant inside the historic fabric of Cambados rather than apart from it, and that relationship between place and plate runs through everything on the menu.
+It places the restaurant inside the historic fabric of Cambados rather than apart from it, that relationship between place and plate runs through everything on the menu.
 The chef's two tasting menus, the Degustación and the Gran Menú Yayo Daporta, draw directly from the coast around Cambados and from two kitchen gardens: one on the restaurant premises, the other at the chef's Pazo A Capitana property.
 That dual-garden model is not a marketing detail.
-It means the menu is genuinely shaped by what is growing and what the sea is producing, and it changes accordingly.
+It means the menu is genuinely shaped by what is growing and what the sea is producing, it changes accordingly.

 What to Expect on the Plate

 The kitchen describes its approach as "based on common sense and the leading possible taste," which undersells the technical reach on display.
 The cooking reinterprets Galician tradition rather than preserving it in amber.
-Mussels, cockles, barnacles, seaweed, and razor clams appear in preparations that update rather than replicate what you would find in a standard Galician seafood restaurant.
-Michelin specifically highlights the combination of roasted sea bass with "marine spaghetti" and free-range chicken broth as a signature move, and points to the dessert course as a direct homage to Albariño wine.
+Mussels, cockles, barnacles, seaweed, razor clams appear in preparations that update rather than replicate what you would find in a standard Galician seafood restaurant.
+Michelin specifically highlights the combination of roasted sea bass with "marine spaghetti" and free-range chicken broth as a signature move, points to the dessert course as a direct homage to Albariño wine.
 That dessert detail is worth noting: this is a restaurant that treats the local wine culture as an ingredient, not just a pairing, which makes it particularly well-suited to visitors who have been tasting in the Rías Baixas appellation.
 For more context on what else to do in the region, see our full Cambados wineries guide and our full Cambados experiences guide.

 Booking and Logistics

 For where to stay during your visit, our full Cambados hotels guide covers the options.
 For drinks before or after dinner, our full Cambados bars guide is a practical starting point.
-If you want a more casual meal on another night, A Taberna do Trasno handles traditional Galician cooking well, and Posta do Sol is the reliable seafood option.
+If you want a more casual meal on another night, A Taberna do Trasno handles traditional Galician cooking well, Posta do Sol is the reliable seafood option.
 For a broader view of the town's dining options, see our full Cambados restaurants guide.

 Pearl Picks: Related Venues